Charlotte-Urbanist-Social-Club/bylaws/Articles of Incorporation.md

 # Articles of Incorporation

-We hereby establish the Charlotte Urbanist Social Club for the benefit of the Urbanists of Charlotte.
+We hereby establish the __Charlotte Urbanist Social Club__ as a non-profit organization for the benefit of the Urbanists of Charlotte.
-We aim to provide a gathering place for our Members for recreational activities and discussions.
+Our primary endeavor is to provide a gathering place for our Members for recreational activities and discussions.

 ## 1. Board of Directors